 We appreciate that there are no long-term contracts required with ADT.
-But they work with monthly subscriptions only, putting this company in the same basket as Philips Lifeline.
+But the company works with monthly subscriptions only, putting this company in the same basket as Philips Lifeline.
 In addition, there are no discounts for longer commitments.
 On the bright side, you won’t be charged for installation, cancellation, or shipping of your ADT medical alert system.

 ADT Medical Alert Call Center Review

-Since ADT is primarily a home security company, they monitor a number of different systems.
-This means that they don’t specialize in offering help in one branch only.
-However, they don’t let the quality of their call center suffer because of this.
+Since ADT is primarily a home security company, it monitors a number of different systems.
+This means that it doesn’t specialize in offering help in one branch only.
+However, the company doesn’t let the quality of its call center suffer because of this.

-They offer a capable 24/7 service just like any other medical alert provider does.
-Their staff is fully trained to help in case of medical emergencies.
+ADT offers a capable 24/7 service, just like any other medical alert provider does.
+Its staff is fully trained to help in case of medical emergencies.
 But if you buy an ADT medical alert device, you are offered support in English only, unlike some other providers that offer language support in more than 150 languages.

-As far as response time is considered, we thought the company could do better.
-ADT claims their representatives will answer quickly and behave professionally.
-However, they don’t specify the training that center reps have to go through.
-Moreover, their monitoring centers are not CSAA Five Diamond Certified.
+As far as response time is concerned, we thought the company could do better.
+ADT claims its representatives will answer quickly and behave professionally.
+However, it doesn’t specify the training that center reps have to go through.
+Moreover, its monitoring centers are not CSAA Five Diamond Certified.

-ADT is the leading home security company in the States, meaning they are highly trustworthy.
-Although they are relatively new in the alert system industry, they already came up with three different solutions to support senior independence and security.
+ADT is one of the leading home security companies in the States, meaning it is highly trustworthy.
+Although ADT is relatively new in the alert system industry, it already came up with three different solutions to support senior independence and security.